 Organizations liable for tax on unrelated business taxable income may be liable for alternative minimum tax on certain adjustments and tax preference items.
-Trusts attach Schedule I, Alternative Minimum Tax, of Form 1041 and enter any tax from Schedule I on this line.
+Trusts attach Schedule I (Form 1041), Alternative Minimum Tax-Estates and Trusts, and enter any tax from Schedule I on this line.
 A corporation, unless it is treated as a "small corporation" exempt from the alternative minimum tax, may have to attach Form 4626, Alternative Minimum Tax-Corporations, and enter any tax from Form 4626 on this line.
 See the Instructions for Form 4626 for the definition of a small corporation.